 Collaboration has been another ongoing theme for The Dramatist LIVE.
 We continued exploring this theme with longtime dramatist/director collaborators Maggie Lee and Amy Poisson of Macha Theatre, and Lisa D’Amour and Katie Pearl of PearlDamour.
 They spoke to the importance of being on the same page and being willing, at the start, to produce your own work yourself, without waiting around for someone to do it for you.
 Both directors were extremely respectful regarding writers and the writing process.
 “The writers, to me, are the goddesses of the theatre community,” director Amy Poisson said.
 “There is no doing what I do without the writers.”
 For those of you who are interested in the business side of collaborations, we encourage you to watch the following video from a recent DG webinar on the topic.

-Since March 19, 2020, the Guild has been presenting special online editions of The Dramatist LIVE each Thursday, at 5:30 pm, co-hosted by Amanda Green, Christine Toy Johnson, and Joey Stocks.
+Beginning March 19, 2020, the Guild presented special online editions of The Dramatist LIVE, co-hosted by Amanda Green, Christine Toy Johnson, and Joey Stocks.
 If you have any questions or comments about The Dramatist LIVE, please feel free to reach out via email at email@example.com.
 We’re here for you!

 WATCH THE DRAMATIST LIVE